 I jumped into a full time software engineer role on the Expand Checkout squad at Eventbrite, specializing in the frontend in React and Redux, and continuing to build on my previous knowledge in Python (learned on the job through my QA role).

-Most recently, I moved to Seattle, WA, where I'm now a software engineer at Convoy, a digital freight marketplace whose mission is to transport the world’s goods with endless capacity and zero waste.
+Most recently, I moved to Seattle, WA, where I'm a software engineer at Convoy, a digital freight marketplace whose mission is to transport the world’s goods with endless capacity and zero waste.
+My team works on building new tools and automating workflows for our Operations teams who ensure that our freight gets to where it needs to be in the most efficient and effective way, while delivering high quality service.

 It’s been thrilling so far, and I’m incredibly grateful every day that I’ve been given these incredible opportunities, and for the people who have mentored and inspired me along the way.